ldklab/scored23_release/README.md

 5. Binary Classificaiton based on Lexical features
 6. Binary Classification based on Syntactic and Lexical (combined) features

+## Prerequisites

+1. Download and install "Networkx" package
+2. Download and install "TreeSitter" package
+3. Create a new folder "Processed" in the same directory as the "ASTAnalysis" folder.

 ## Files:

 #### 1. ASTParser.py